ZetaRet/nest-react-factory-example1/README.md

 Migrate to latest in `nest-backend` using `knex migrate:latest` or `npm run migrate` or from VSCode hover `migrate` scripts of `package.json` and __Run Script__.
 Seeding in the same folder using `npm run seedvendors`.
+Seeding in the same folder using `npm run seedvehicle`.
+Seeding in the same folder using `npm run seedservices`.

 Loading of an example electric vehicle with all the parts by name, model and quantity.
 Seeding of 2 vendors: Thunderbolt, Kron.